What you need to know for all of our courses

 For the Avalanche Rescue & Fundamentals course, all you need to be able to do is get around on skis in varied terrain.
 Basically, if you've had a weeks skiing you'll be okay.

 On the Avalanche Training Level 1, you need to be 'intermediate'.
-You can ski any 'blue' run in control and ideally have some experience of varied and off-piste terrain but not essential.
+You can ski any 'blue' run in control and have some experience of varied and off-piste terrain but not essential.
 If you have experience of using touring equipment that's great.
-We will be travelling
+We will be travelling in low consequence backcountry terrain on day 3 of the course.

-Please ensure you have suitable rescue and personal insurance that covers you for the whole mountain outside of ski areas.
+Please ensure you have rescue and personal insurance that covers you for the whole mountain outside of ski areas, not just off-piste.
+Please check your policy.

 Equipment.
 As a minimum you will need: